CubiCasa/cubicasa-ios-sdk-example-project/README.md

 // Now present playbackVC or push it onto a navigation controller
 // See sample code for details
 ```

+The scan playback view has five buttons controlling playback:

+ - Jump to previous warning
+ - Step back one frame
+ - Play/pause
+ - Step forward one frame
+ - Jump to next warning

+The timeline scrubber can also be used to seek through the scan.

 ## Customization and Localization